Finance Policy and Procedures

 3. A copy of this policy and procedures will be given to all Committee Members on their election/appointment to the Committee.

-4. The policy and procedures will be reviewed annually by the Committee as revised as necessary.
+4. The policy and procedures will be reviewed annually by the Committee and revised as necessary.

-a) Our Financial Year runs from March 31st to 1st April
+a) Our Financial Year runs from 1 April to 31 March

 b) Name of Bankers - Nat West Chelmsford